Japanese ASR Model Comparison 2026: Whisper, Qwen3, Voxtral & ReazonSpeech Benchmarked on RTX5090

 SpeedRTF=0.020RTF=0.026

-This model handles clean, clearly articulated speech (such as news scripts) adequately, but struggles significantly with natural conversation, emotionally expressive delivery, and multi-speaker scenarios.
+Handles clear, scripted speech adequately, but struggles significantly with natural conversation, emotional delivery, and multiple speakers.

-• Loops the same phrase when audio becomes unclear
+• Repeats the same phrase when audio is unclear

 text